Laurens-HanzeLink/whis/book/src/part2-overview/ch08-feature-flags.md

 **Used by**: `whis-cli`, `whis-desktop` (included in defaults)

-> **Note**: Local LLM polishing uses Ollama via HTTP, which doesn't require a feature flag.
+> **Note**: Local LLM post-processing uses Ollama via HTTP, which doesn't require a feature flag.
 See [Chapter 14b: Local Transcription](../part4-core-advanced/ch14b-local-transcription.md) for details on the Ollama integration.

 ## How Apps Choose Features